 The process of designing and implementing effective internal controls is a continuous effort that requires us to anticipate and react to changes in our business and the economic and regulatory environments and to expend significant resources to maintain a system of internal controls that is adequate to satisfy our reporting obligations as a public company.
 If we are unable to establish or maintain appropriate internal financial reporting controls and procedures, it could cause us to fail to meet its reporting obligations on a timely basis, result in material misstatements in our consolidated financial statements, and harm our operating results.
-In addition, we are required, pursuant to Section 404, to furnish a report by our management on, among other things, the effectiveness of our internal control over financial reporting in the first annual report on Form 20-F following the completion of the Business Combination.
+In addition, we are required, pursuant to Section 404, to furnish a report by our management on, among other things, the effectiveness of our internal control over financial reporting.
 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements.
 This assessment will need to include disclosure of any material weaknesses identified by our management in our internal control over financial reporting.
 The rules governing the standards that must be met for our management to assess our internal control over financial reporting are complex and require significant documentation, testing, and possible remediation.
 Testing and maintaining internal controls may divert our management's attention from other matters that are important to our business.
 If we are no longer an "emerging growth company" or a "smaller reporting company," our auditors will be required to issue an attestation report on the effectiveness of our internal controls on an annual basis.